Rita-Okonkwo/RiRi/README.md

 # RiRi

 "RiRi" means "to see" in the Nigerian Yoruba language.
 It is a cross-platform optical character recognition mobile application.
-It aims to make information more accessible to people with visual impairments.
+It aims to make information more accessible to people with visual impairments and transcribes image text to audio.

 <img src=https://github.com/Rita-Okonkwo/RiRi/blob/master/screenshots/App%20Icon.png alt="RiRi Logo" width=180 height=180/>